italoadler/ml5-template/README.md

 # ml5-template

-A basic html, css, javascript template for working building a project with ml5.js.
+A basic javascript template for build a project with ml5.js.